Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Virtual Terminal Basics.rst

 Button and Softkey Events
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One of the main ways you'll get feedback from the VT is that it sends a message whenever a button is pressed, released, held, or aborted (pressed but not released).
+One of the main ways you'll get feedback from the VT is button events.
+These occur because the VT sends a message whenever a button is pressed, released, held, or aborted (pressed but not released).
 You will want to set up processing of these events in your program so that you can take some action based on these events.

 To do this, let's create a callback that follows the definition of :code:`VTKeyEventCallback`.